koroltim/NextFlow-on-Kubernetes/examples/process-per-file-output/README.md

 ## Code

     process foo {
       output:
       file '*.txt' into foo_ch
       script:
       '''
       echo Hello there! > file1.txt
       echo What a beautiful day > file2.txt echo I wish you are having fun1 > file3.txt
       '''
     }

     process bar {
       input:
       file x from foo_ch.flatten()
       script:
       """
       cat $x
       """
     }

 ## Run it

+First you should follow the instructions mentioned in examples folder of this git repo.

-Use the the following command to execute the example:
+After that you can use the the following command to execute the example:

-        nextflow run patterns/process-per-file-output.nf
+    nextflow kuberun patterns/process-per-file-output.nf -pod-image 'cerit.io/nextflow:21.09.1' -v PVC:/mnt

+Where you should replace PVC with your actual PVC, you've created before.
+You can create your PVC by following this guideline https://cerit-sc.github.io/kube-docs/docs/pvc.html